nlogallo/IBM_DS_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Capstone Project
-This is a repository for Coursera Capstone Project
+This is a repository for Coursera IBM Data Science Professional Capstone Project